 “There’s no way Mcgill has a 50% acceptance rate!
 I’ll happily bet you 20 pushups that it’s 45% or less!
 You’ve got to accept the bet since I’m giving you a 5% buffer.”
 I retorted.

-Secretly, I was thinking McGill’s acceptance rate was closer to 20% given the best universities in America have single digit acceptance rates.
+Secretly, I was thinking McGill’s acceptance rate was closer to 15% – 20%.
+By comparison, the best universities in America have single-digit acceptance rates.

 “You’re on!”
 My student immediately looked up McGill’s acceptance rate on Google and started to dance.

-He showed me his phone and Google had the acceptance rate at 46.3%.
+He showed me his phone that Google had the acceptance rate at 46.3%.
 “Time to do some push-ups coach!”

 Never one to surrender so easily, I looked at the data closely and the 46.3% acceptance rate was from 2016.
-As someone who is proficient with SEO, I knew Google often had old data in its featured snippets.
+As someone who is proficient with search engines, I knew Google often had old data in its featured snippets.

 “Bahaha, never challenge the coach!
 20 pushups right now!”
 I boomed.

 A 41.7% acceptance rate for arguably the best university in Canada is comical by US standards for the top school.
-Does everybody get a participation trophy in Canada too?
-The high acceptance rate shows that Canadians really are much more accepting of everybody than we in America.
+The high acceptance rate shows that Canadians really are much more accepting of everybody than we are in America.